Show HN: 4B+ DNS Records Dataset

 Yes.

-• mh- a year ago
+• mh- 2 years ago

 This is fantastically valuable, especially if you can add the first/last-seen as requested by another commenter.
 Thanks for doing this.

-• Eikon a year ago
+• Eikon 2 years ago

 Thanks.